 In January 2012, a report of the tests showed that Odom had been excluded as the rapist.

 On July 10, 2012, U.S. Attorney Ronald C. Machen Jr. joined with a motion filed by attorneys for Odom to vacate the convictions and dismiss the charges.
+In 2013, Odom settlement a claim against the U.S. government for $1.2 million in compensation.

 – Maurice Possley